Breus/json-masker/README.md

 </dependency>
 ```

-The package requires no additional runtime dependencies.
+No additional dependencies are required.

 ## JDK Compatibility

-From version 1.1 onwards, the `json-masker` artifact became a multi-release JAR (MRJAR) supporting both JDK 11 and
+From version 1.1 onwards, the `json-masker` artifact became a multi-release JAR (MRJAR) adding support for JDK 11, so
-JDK 17 simultaneously, so **the minimum JDK requirement is JDK 11**.
+the minimum JDK requirement is JDK version 11.

 ## Usage examples